arstephens/TCGA-Glioblastoma-Database/sql/README.md

 This file contains the Neo4j/Cypher code used to load the SQL-derived differentially expressed genes into Neo4j.
 The graph represents genes as `Gene` nodes and GBM expression subtypes as `Subtype` nodes.
 Genes are connected to the subtype where they show higher mean expression using a `HIGHER_IN` relationship.

-## Large SQL file stored externally
+## Large SQL population file stored externally

 The population SQL file was too large to upload directly to GitHub because it contains millions of insert rows.